shivrajbadu/shivrajbadu.github.io/_posts/2025-05-29-understanding-authentication-types.markdown

 tags: [auth, security, oauth, jwt, session, api]
 ---

-# Understanding Authentication Types: A Developer's Guide to Securing Applications

 Authentication is the cornerstone of application security, determining how users prove their identity to access protected resources.
 With the evolution of web applications and APIs, various authentication methods have emerged, each with distinct advantages and use cases.
 This comprehensive guide explores the most common authentication types, their implementations, and when to use each approach.